 Because telemedicine removes the obstructions of time and distance, it has great potential for augmenting treatment and recovery for people with substance use disorders (SUDs).
 Substance use disorders are described as recurrent use of drugs or alcohol.
 People with SUDs generally fail to meet work, home, or school responsibilities because of their addiction.

-Telemedicine, also referred to as telehealth, increases a patient’s access to services and can give the necessary support.
+Telemedicine, also referred to as telehealth increases a patient’s access to services and can give the necessary support.
 This is especially true when they are outside of a medical setting and making decisions to use or not to use an addictive substance.
 In-person contacts between patients and doctors would be limited to scheduled appointments or group sessions.

 Telemedicine Removes Barriers

-By removing the barriers of geography, time, and stigma, telemedicine can improve access to addiction treatment services.
+By removing the barriers of geography, time, and stigma, telemedicine can improve access to addiction recovery services.

 - Patients in rural areas who had to drive long distances can now receive addiction treatment services inside their own homes or at a local health care provider.

-- Patients can also avoid the perceived stigma of being recognized as a patient at an addiction treatment provider.
+- Patients can also avoid the perceived stigma of being recognized as a patient at a treatment facility.

 - Counselors are typically not available when the patient needs them most–outside the treatment framework.
 Telemedicine lengthens the providers’ availability and gives patients prompt support.